tantaman/tantaman.github.io/_drafts/2022-04-27-the-dumbest-crdt.markdown

 # The Dumbest CRDT

 A CRDT (conflict free replicated data type) is a structure where concurrent changes made by multiple parties can all be merged together without conflicts.

+**Wikipedia** definition:
+> In distributed computing, a conflict-free replicated data type (CRDT) is a data structure which can be replicated across multiple computers in a network, where the replicas can be updated independently and concurrently without coordination between the replicas, and where it is always mathematically possible to resolve inconsistencies that might come up

-Formally, however, the only constraint is that once all peers in a network have received all messages (in any order) regarding the CRDT, they will all have the same state.
+Formally, however, the only constraint is that all peers in a network have the same representation of a structure after seeing the same sets of messages for updating that structure.
+These messages can arrive in any order and over any period of time.

-In other words, the dumbest possible CRDT is just one that (a) has a logical clock and (b) replaces the entire document on every update.
+This means that the dumbest possible CRDT is just one that (a) has a logical clock and (b) replaces the entire document on every update.
 This type of CRDT is called a LWW or "last write wins" CRDT.

 > todo -- add a diagram, explain logical clocks.
 Maybe linger on back-channels for information and logical clocks vs physical.
 >